llin-csiss/llin-csiss.github.io/publications.md

+**Lin, L.**, Di, L., Yang, R., Zhang, C., Yu, E., Rahman, M. S., … Tang, J. (2018).
+Using Machine Learning Approach to Evaluate the PM2.
+5 Concentrations in China from 1998 to 2016.
+In 2018 7th International Conference on Agro-geoinformatics (Agro-geoinformatics) (pp. 1–5).
+**Lin, L.**, Di, L., Yu, E. G., Kang, L., Shrestha, R., Rahman, M. S., … others.
+(2016).
+A review of remote sensing in flood assessment.
+In Agro-Geoinformatics (Agro-Geoinformatics), 2016 Fifth International Conference on (pp. 1–4).
+**Lin, L.**, Di, L., Yu, E. G., Tang, J., Shrestha, R., Rahman, M. S., … others.
+(2017).
+Extract flood duration from Dartmouth Flood Observatory flood product.
+In Agro-Geoinformatics, 2017 6th International Conference on (pp. 1–4).
+**Lin, L.**, Di, L., Zhang, C., Hu, L., Tang, J., & Yu, E. (2017).
+Developing a Web service based application for demographic information modeling and analyzing.
+In Agro-Geoinformatics, 2017 6th International Conference on (pp. 1–5).

 Note: Copies of papers are just provided for your own research and/or study.
 They may be subject to copyright restrictions.